 Meet our scholars

-Our team of scholars consists of 14 of the world’s leading scholars on regional regions who will study some 100 beleaguered Christian communities in over 30 countries, including China, Indonesia, Nigeria, Syria, Egypt, Iraq, Pakistan, and India.
+Our team of scholars consists of 14 of the world’s leading experts on global Christianity who will study some 100 beleaguered Christian communities in over 30 countries, including China, Indonesia, Nigeria, Syria, Egypt, Iraq, Pakistan, and India.

 The findings of their research informs all of our project's activities, including an edited volume of scholarly essays, a public presentation in Washington, DC, a documentary, educational materials, and this website.